jarmo/carguard-server/README.md

 CarGuard Server
 ===============

-CarGuard is a backend micro-site (http://carguard.me) for an Android app for guarding your car by using GPS positioning.
+CarGuard is a micro-site (http://carguard.me) working as a backend for an Android app for guarding your car by using GPS positioning.